 Equal mixing In this case, we sample examples from each task with equal probability.
-Specifically, each example in each batch is sampled uniformly at random from one of the datasets we train on.
+Specifically, each example in each batch is sampled uniformly at random from one of the data sets we train on.
 This is most likely a suboptimal strategy, as the model will overfit quickly on low-resource tasks and underfit on high-resource tasks.
 We mainly include it as a point of reference of what might go wrong when the proportions are set suboptimally.

-To compare these mixing strategies on equal footing with our baseline pre-train-then-fine-tune results, we train multi-task models for the same total number of steps: $2^{19} + 2^{18} = 786,432$.
+To compare these mixing strategies on equal footing with our baseline pre-train-thenfine-tune results, we train multi-task models for the same total number of steps: $2^{19} + 2^{18} = 786,432$.
 The results are shown in Table 11.

 In general, we find that multi-task training underperforms pre-training followed by fine-tuning on most tasks.
-The "equal" mixing strategy in particular results in dramatically degraded performance, which may be because the low-resource tasks have overfit, the high-resource tasks have not seen enough data, or the model has not seen enough unlabeled data to learn general-purpose language capabilities.
-For examples-proportional mixing, we find that for most tasks there is a "sweet spot" for K where the model obtains its the best performance, and larger or smaller values of K tend to result in worse performance.
+The "equal" mixing strategy in particular results in dramatically degraded performance, which may be because the low-resource tasks have overfit, the highresource tasks have not seen enough data, or the model has not seen enough unlabeled data to learn general-purpose language capabilities.
+For examples-proportional mixing, we find that for most tasks there is a "sweet spot" for K where the model obtains the best performance, and larger or smaller values of K tend to result in worse performance.
 The exception (for the range of K values we considered) was WMT English to French translation, which is such a high-resource task that it always benefits from a higher mixing proportion.
-Finally, we note that temperature-scaled mixing also provides a means of obtaining reasonable performance from most tasks, with T = 2 performing the best in most cases.
+Finally, we note that temperature-scaled mixing also provides a means of obtaining reasonable performance from most tasks, with T=2 performing the best in most cases.
+The finding that a multi-task model is outperformed by separate models trained on each individual task has previously been observed e.g. by Arivazhagan et al. (2019) and McCann et al. (2018), though it has been shown that the multi-task setup can confer benefits across very similar tasks Liu et al. (2019b); Ratner et al. (2018).
 In the following section, we explore ways to close the gap between multi-task training and the pre-train-then-fine-tune approach.